scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 1**

-"You’ve now learned about the most important ethical issues you need to consider in business.
+"You've now learned about the most important ethical issues you need to consider in business.
 As we said, everyone working with data should be aware of these ethical issues, so by completing this course, you should be able to reduce the risks to your company of ethical missteps."

 **Example 2**